 Nissan Leaf 40 and 62kWh– facelifted Leafs with more conservative styling, more bells and whistles but stymied by overheating batteries on rapid charging (#RapidGate)

 For: Availability.
 Range as long as you don’t rely on rapid charging, ironically it’s Chademo style rapid socket has always been the most reliable plug type especially on the Electric Highway chargers on motorways

 Against: Rapidgate and same as earlier versions, see above

 Nissan eNV200/Evalia van, 7-seat people carrier, third party wheelchair accessible vehicle and even small camper conversions.
 All based on the Leaf 24 or 40kWh so the same comments apply.

 Hyundai Kona/Kia eNiro– long range (300 miles) at a good price.
 Kia eNiro is usefully larger and has a longer guarantee.
 Two battery sizes but only the larger one has sold in any numbers.

 For: Range, efficiency, price for the range (but hardly cheap), very low depreciation.
 Battery capacity for Hyundai-Kia is net, available, capacity.
 Which is the way it should be.

-For: high efficiency, very fast rapid charging, battery cooling, low depreciation, free satnav and firmware updates.
+For: high efficiency, very fast rapid charging (on 28kWh), battery cooling, low depreciation, free satnav and firmware updates.
 Seem to have low battery degradation- but 3 years isn’t long enough to spot trends yet.
 All 28kWh are useable (making an interesting comparison with the 24 or 30kWh Leafs which are labelled as gross).